yussan/string-manager-npm/CONTRIBUTING.md

+# Contributing

+## Found bugs and request
+Don't be shy to report it via this link https://github.com/idmore/npm-string-manager/issues .

+##Fork and Pull Request

-Fork this repository, if you have some idea for new feature, enhacement, solving bug or something else, please create issue first and create the appropriate label.
+Fork this repository, if you have some idea for new feature, enhacement, solving bug or something else, please create issue first and use the appropriate label.

 Please pull request only to branch `master`.

 if you want to send DM to me, visit my twitter account [@xyussanx](https://twitter.com/xyussanx)

+## Code Standarisation
+We are using ES6 standarization (learn more)[http://es6-features.org].

+All modules that will be the `string-manager` feature, please import them into `src / index.js` to be used by the user.

+## Testing

+## Issues Assigment
+please comment first if you want to work on some issue.